briannice/snippets/README.md

-# snippets
+# Snippets

-Snippet application made with React, Java Spring and PostgrSQL
+Snippet application made with React, Java Spring and PostgrSQL.